 \ The case of the Bombay Parsees is a curious instance in point.
-When this industrious and enterprising tribe, the descendants of the Persian fire-worshippers, flying from their native country before the Caliphs, arrived in Western India, they were admitted to toleration by the Hindoo sovereigns, When those on condition of not eating beef. regions afterwards fell under the dominion of Mahomedan conquerors, the Parsees obtained from them a continuance of indulgence, on condition of refraining from pork.
-What was at first obedience to authority became a second nature, and the Parsees to this day abstain both from beef and pork.
-Though not required by their religion, the double abstinence has had time to grow into custom of theh tribe; and custom, in the East, is a religion.
+When this industrious and enterprising tribe, the descendants of the Persian fire-worshippers, flying from their native country before the Caliphs, arrived in Western India, they were admitted to toleration by the Hindoo sovereigns, on condition of not eating beef.
+When those regions afterwards fell under the dominion of Mahomedan conquerors, the Parsees obtained from them a continuance of indulgence, on it be a legitimate exercise of the moral authority of public opinion? and if not, why not?
+The practice is really revolting to such a public.
+They also sincerely think that it is forbidden and abhorred by the Deity.
+Neither could the prohibition be censured as religious persecution.
+It might be religious in its origin, but it would not be persecution for religion, since nobody's religion makes it a duty to eat pork.
+The only tenable ground of condemnation would be, that with the personal tastes and self-regarding concerns of individuals the public has no business to interfere.

-ship him in any other manner than the Roman Catholic; and no other public worship is lawful on Spanish soil.
+To somewhat home: come nearer majority of Spaniards consider it a gross impiety, offensive in the highest degree to the Supreme Being, to worship him in any other manner than the Roman Catholic; and no other public worship is lawful on Spanish soil.
 The people of all Southern Europe look upon a married clergy as not only irreligious, but unchaste, indecent, gross, disgusting.
 What do Protestants think of these perfectly sincere feelings, and of the attempt to enforce them against non-Catholics?
-Yet, if mankind are justified in interfering with each other's liberty in things which do not concern the interests of others, on what principle is it possible consistently to exclude these cases? or who can blame people for desiring to suppress what they regard as a scandal in the sight of God and No stronger case can be shown for prohibiting anything which is regarded as a personal immorality, than is made out for suppressing these practices in the eyes of those who regard them as impieties; and unless we are willing to adopt the logic of persecutors, and to say that we may persecute others because we are right, and that they must not persecute us because they are wrong, we must beware of admitting a principle of which we should resent as a gross injustice the application to ourselves.
+Yet, if mankind are justified in interfering with each other's liberty in things which do not concern the interests of others, on what principle is it possible consistently to exclude these cases? or who can blame people for desiring to suppress what they regard as a scandal in the sight of God and man?
+No stronger case can be shown for condition of refraining from pork.
+What was at first obedience to authority became a second nature, and the Parsees to this day abstain both from beef and pork.
+Though not required by their religion, the double abstinence has had time to grow into a custom of their tribe; and custom, in the East, is a religion.

+prohibiting anything which is regarded as a personal immorality, than is made out for suppressing these practices in the eyes of those who regard them as impieties; and unless we are willing to adopt the logic of persecutors, and to say that we may persecute others because we are right, and that they must not persecute us because they are wrong, we must beware of admitting a principle of which we should resent as a gross injustice the application to ourselves.